Lightning-AI/litgpt/tutorials/download_tinyllama.md

 The target is to train it for ~3 epochs on 3T tokens total.
 For more details on the schedule and progress of the pretraining, see the official [README](https://github.com/jzhang38/TinyLlama/tree/main).

 There are two version of TinyLlama available: a base one and a fine-tuned "Chat" version.
-To see all available version, run:
+To see all available versions, run:

 ```bash
 python scripts/download.py | grep TinyLlama